storacha/specs/w3-filecoin.md

 When a Storefront's user (agent) intends to store a given content into a Filecoin Storage Provider, its proof SHOULD be computed (commonly known as Filecoin Piece) by the client and added to the Storefront.
 Note that Storefront MAY decide to compute the piece without waiting for an Agent to store received content into a Filecoin deal, or verify the agent claimed one.
 Storefront MUST acknowledge a request by issuing a signed receipt.

 Once a Storefront receives the offer of a piece by an agent, the piece gets queued for verification.
 A receipt is created to proof the transition of the added piece state from `null` into `queued` for verification.
-It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it has no effect.
+It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it is a nop.

-This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the piece was accepted) or fails, so that its receipt COULD be looked up using it.
+This receipt MUST have a link to a followup task (using `.fx.join` field) that either succeeds (if the piece was accepted) or fails, so that its receipt MAY be looked up using it.

 After a storefront dequeues the piece and verifies it, a receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
 This receipt MUST have link to a followup task (using `.fx.join` field) with `piece/add`.